kumahq/kuma-website/app/_src/policies/external-services.md

 `httpbin.mesh` it will be redirected to `zone-1.httpbin.org:80`.
 Whereas the same request from the `zone-2` will be redirected to `zone-2.httpbin.org:80`.

 {% warning %}
-If ZoneEgress is enabled, there is a limitation that prevents the behavior described above from working.
-The control-plane replaces the external service's address in the remote zone with the IP address of ZoneEgress.
-This causes a problem because Envoy does not support clusters that use both DNS and IP addresses, and the configuration will be rejected.
+If `ZoneEgress` is enabled, there is a limitation that prevents the behavior described above from working.
+The control-plane replaces the external service's address in the remote zone with the IP address of `ZoneEgress`.
+This causes a problem because Envoy does not support a cluster that use both DNS and IP addresses as endpoints definition.
 {% endwarning %}

 ### External Services and ZoneEgress